cloki0610/CI-Portfolio-Project-5/README.md

 - [My Project 4](https://github.com/cloki0610/CI-Portfolio-Project-4)

-  I reuse some code from my previous project to create the view as class-based view, and complete my test cases of my web application.
+  I reuse some code from my previous project to create the view as class-based view, and complete my unit tests of my web application.
   <hr>

 ## **Media**